-Since 2000, LibQUAL+ has been utilized by 1,390 libraries in 35 countries.
+Since 2000, LibQUAL+ has been utilized by almost 1,400 libraries in 35 countries.
 It has helped libraries gather over 2.8 million responses, with 37% of respondents providing additional comments.

 LibQUAL+ provides libraries with the necessary tools and data for effectively allocating resources, analyzing deficits, and identifying best practices.
 Additionally, with LibQUAL+, libraries are able to assess users’ perceptions of customer treatment and overall library staff performance, and evaluate information resources available for users and accessibility of those resources.
 Libraries are also able to review their implementation of “library as place,” including their library’s environment, individual and group study spaces, and equipment.
 This institutional data enables libraries to determine whether their services are meeting user expectations—and develop services that better meet those expectations.

-“In-depth analysis of survey data and comments could be used to assess relevance and achievement of goals in the current plan and as a tool for developing future strategic plans.…We found that many of the comments (both positive and negative) linked directly to goals, strategies, objectives, and actions in the strategic plan,” said Patricia Andersen and Christine Baker of Colorado School of Mines (“Using the LibQUAL+ Survey to Inform Strategic Planning,” in Proceedings of the 2018 Library Assessment Conference: Building Effective, Sustainable, Practical Assessment, December 4–6, 2018, ed.
-Sue Baughman, Steve Hiller, Katie Monroe, and Angela Pappalardo [Washington, DC: ARL, 2019], 287).
+“In-depth analysis of survey data and comments could be used to assess relevance and achievement of goals in the current plan and as a tool for developing future strategic plans.…We found that many of the comments (both positive and negative) linked directly to goals, strategies, objectives, and actions in the strategic plan,” said Patricia Andersen and Christine Baker of Colorado School of Mines in “Using the LibQUAL+ Survey to Inform Strategic Planning,” Proceedings of the 2018 Library Assessment Conference: Building Effective, Sustainable, Practical Assessment, December 4–6, 2018.

-The LibQUAL+ 2020 survey opened on January 15, 2020.
-Registration is ongoing and enables participants to implement a survey at any time during the two LibQUAL+ survey sessions in 2020:
+The LibQUAL+ 2021 survey will open on January 15.
+Registration is ongoing and enables participants to implement a survey at any time during the two LibQUAL+ survey sessions in 2021:

 New participants may register by emailing firstname.lastname@example.org.